 LG is getting ready to release a new affordable Android smartphone in the US.
 Called LG Stylo 4, the new handset will succeed the Stylo 3 and Stylo 3 Plus, both launched in 2017.

-While LG has yet to confirm the existence of the Stylo 4, a leaked brochure - revealed by user LoJoGalaxy over at AndroidForums - allows us to take a look at most the phone's specs.
+While LG has yet to confirm the existence of the Stylo 4 or its upcoming release date, a leaked brochure - revealed by user LoJoGalaxy over at AndroidForums - allows us to take a look at most the phone's specs.
 This comes not long after we've seen a render of the LG Stylo 4, showing its front side.

 The Stylo 4 is powered by an octa-core Qualcomm Snapdragon processor clocked at 1.8 GHz (this could be a Snapdragon 652, or a Snapdragon 450).
 The smartphone further offers a 13 MP rear camera, a 5 MP wide-angle front camera, 2 GB of RAM, 32 GB of expandable storage space, and a 3,300 mAh battery.
 Android 8.1 Oreo is pre-installed out of the box, and, hopefully, an update to Android P won't be too much to ask for.